Awesome-Server-Side-Swift/TheList/README.md

 * Make sure that your suggestion is positioned as the last item category.
 * Make sure your text editor is set to remove trailing whitespace.
 * Projects *must* work in Swift 3.0 (or above).
 ObjC and Swift 1 & 2 projects will not be considered.
+* The Project must be an SPM module that can be included directly.

 Projects are ineligible if:

+* The project is not in and of itself, an SPM module.
 * Doesn't have commit for more than two years.
 * Only have README in another language (Chinese, Japanese, Portuguese and etc)
 * We cannot clearly understand the objective.